wataru-maeda/pageMenuView/README.md

 ## Update menu title

-You can access `updateMenuTitle` function like bellow.
+Sometimes, we need to update menu title after presented page menu.
+You can update title whenever you want by calling the method `updateMenuTitle`

 ```Swift
 pageMenu.updateMenuTitle(title: "New Title!", viewControllerIndex: 0)